Fecal microbiota transplant: Regulation

 The FDA has issued three safety alerts regarding the transmission of pathogens.
 The first safety alert, issued in June 2019, described the transmission of a multidrug resistant organism from a donor stool that resulted in the death of one person.
-The second safety alert, issued in March 2020, was regarding FMT produced from improperly tested donor stools from a stool bank which resulted in several people hospitalizations and two deaths.
+The second safety alert, issued in March 2020, was regarding FMT produced from improperly tested donor stools from a stool bank which resulted in several hospitalizations and two deaths.
 A safety alert in late March 2020, was due to concerns of transmission of COVID-19 in donor stool.

+In November 2022, the Australian Therapeutic Goods Administration approved faecal microbiota under the brand name Biomictra, and the US FDA approved a specific C. difficile fecal microbiota treatment under the brand name Rebyota, administered rectally.
+In April 2023, the FDA approved a live spore capsule that can be taken by mouth, under the brand name Vowst.